QuantEcon/lecture-python.myst/_sources/two_auctions.md

 # First-Price and Second-Price Auctions

+This lecture is designed to set the stage for a subsequent lecture about [Multiple Good Allocation Mechanisms](https://python.quantecon.org/house_auction.html)

+In that lecture, a planner or auctioneer simultaneously allocates several goods to set of people.

+In the present lecture, a single good is allocated to one person within a set of people.

-In this lecture we'll learn about and simulate two classic auctions:
+Here  we'll learn about and simulate two classic auctions :

 * a First-Price Sealed-Bid Auction (FPSB)
 * a Second-Price Sealed-Bid Auction (SPSB) created by William Vickery {cite}`Vickrey_61`

+We'll also learn about and apply a

+* Revenue Equivalent Theorem

 We recommend watching this video about second price auctions by Anders Munk-Nielsen: